leolivi/Seasonal-Flavors/README.md

 - You can find the detailed backend installation instructions [here](./backend/README.md).
 - You can find the detailed frontend installation instructions [here](./frontend/README.md).

+## Login Daten

+With the following credentials you can login as a test user on a test environment:

+- Email: yua@miau.com
+- Password: Password12!

 Have fun exploring this project! 🍴✨